Staaken station: Overview

-At the new station Staaken Kr.
-Nauen was for the transition of the field road on the transit tracks probably the safest railroad crossing in the world: Because here the protective wall had to be interrupted, instead of barriers massive roller shutters secured the sealed transit corridor in train traffic through Staaken.
+At the new Staaken Kr.
+Nauen station, the intersection of the field road and the transit tracks was heavily secured.
+Because the protective wall had to be interrupted, massive roller shutters instead of barriers secured the sealed transit corridor in train traffic through Staaken.

 On West Berlin side of the S-Bahn operation ended after Staaken after not even 30 years as a result of the Berlin S-Bahn strike in 1980.
 After the takeover of the Berlin S-Bahn by the Berlin transport operations in 1984 was again a S-Bahn-development Staakens considered.

 With the reunification all Staaken became part of Berlin-Spandau again.
 In regional traffic drove from 1990 again through trains from Nauen on the Lehrter Bahn to Berlin-Spandau, from 1991 completely replaced the previous train offer.
 The trains could no longer approach the head track on Feldstraße, the stop in Staaken was dropped.
 On pressure of the population drove first weekdays still commuter trains between Dallgow (later Dallgow-Döberitz) and Staaken, before a makeshift stop on the main tracks was built, so again a connection from Staaken towards Spandau was created.
 As of 1996, the Lehrter Bahn was expanded as one of the transport projects German unit for a top speed of 250 km / h.
 The rail traffic was replaced by buses for two years.
 The old Staakener stations were demolished during the construction.
 In 1998, the newly built platform was inaugurated on the side of the ICE route in the amount of existing from 1951 to 1976 station.

 Also in the area of Staaken is the Berlin-Albrechtshof station.

 Train services

-The station is served by the following service(s):
+The station is served by the following services as of 2026: